 Biography of Daniel Johnson

 Pianist, Daniel Johnson, has been described by Yamaha Australia as "masterful and insightful", and his Chopin described as "stunning" and "a true pianist" by the late, internationally renowned concert pianist, Dr. Marilyn Meier.
 Born and raised in Mount Isa, Daniel began piano lessons locally with Pam Breen.
-After winning the Australian Yamaha Keyboard Award in 1998, 1999, the Yamaha Most Outstanding Performer of the year in 2000 at the National Finals, and the Queensland Arts in Focus Piano Championship, he was accepted into the Queensland Conservatorium of Music at 16 where he continued his studies for 4 years with Oleg Stepanov and Dr. Diane Selmon.
+After winning the Australian Yamaha Keyboard Award for Queensland in 1998, 1999, the Yamaha Most Outstanding Performer of the year in 2000, and the Queensland Arts in Focus Piano Championship, he was accepted into the Queensland Conservatorium of Music where he continued his studies for 4 years with Oleg Stepanov and Dr. Diane Selmon.
 He then pursued further studies at the School of Creative Arts, University of Southern Queensland with concert pianists Renate Turini and Dr. Marilyn Meier, and at the conclusion of his degree with Helen Smith.

 Daniel gives masterclasses, adjudicates, and examines for various piano competitions and eisteddfods across Australia.
 He has broadcast live recitals for the MBS network as part of the City Hall Recital Series in Brisbane and the New Sounds Recital Series at the Queensland Gallery of Modern Art.
 He has presented research papers for international conferences such as the Inaugural Messiaen International Conference and has been invited each year since 2009 to present research and perform at the World Piano Conference in Novi Sad, Serbia.